Here is a selection of things to do in Sydney in March. They include movies, food and live music, the Mardi Gras parade and lots of entertainment.

 The colourful Mardi Gras parade is running in Sydney since 1978, celebrating diversity and acceptance.

-Mardi Gras is celebrated from 17 February to 5 March with a comedy festival, queer art after hours at the Art Gallery of NSW on 1 March, shows, games, live music, a fun dress run, and lots more.
+Mardi Gras is celebrated from 16 February to 4 March with events including queer art after hours at the Art Gallery of NSW, shows, games, live music, parties, a film festival at the Events cinemas, and lots more.

 Adele's Australian tour includes two concerts in Sydney on March 10 and 11, 2017.

 Crowds chipped in to add more light with their mobile phones torches.